Home

 Isle of Skye

-Skye offers many activities and attractions for visitors and it's easy to reach the island from Lochcarron.
+Skye offers many activities and attractions for visitors, ranging from concerts to castles, and it's easy to reach the island from Lochcarron.
 The Skye Bridge at Kyle of Lochalsh is about 40 minutes' drive away.
 If you just want to see what kind of countryside Skye offers, it takes about a day's driving to see the entire island; but Skye repays a far closer look, and you're likely to want a more leisurely tour of the places that interest you.